-It is sarcastic that water leaves stains on fabric even though it is a cleaning agent.
+It is almost funny sometimes that water leaves stains on fabric even though it is a cleaning agent.
 Water stains could be frustrating and intimidating at times.
 Spilling drinks on your fabric sofas leaves stubborn stains.

 Most people are ashamed of these stains.
 They, therefore, end up mechanizing ways of hiding them.